tamaragevorgyan/gettyimages-api/documentation/endpoints/lightbox/DeleteItemsFromLightbox.md

 DeleteItemsFromLightbox
 -------------
 The DeleteItemsFromLightbox operation allows you to delete items from a specific lightbox.
 These items can be any of the supported types of assets; images, videos, etc.
 Note that these items do not get deleted from the Getty Images system, just removed from the list of items in your lightbox.
+This operation should only be called by the owner of the lightbox.

 ###Endpoint
 Use the following endpoint to access this operation: